Skip links

 • Data concerning health: including information regarding your dietary restrictions, allergies, and any current medical conditions.

-• Religious affiliation data: including your participation in movements, events, organizations relative to the Jewish culture.
+• Religious affiliation data: including your participation in movements, events, and organisations relative to the Jewish culture.

-• Photographs, video recordings and audio recordings: including of your voice, image, simulated likeness, and of other personal characteristics.
+• Photographs, video recordings and audio recordings: including of your voice, image, simulated likeness, and other personal characteristics

-We use personally identifiable information as described at the time of collection, including for the purpose of receiving information about general Yesod Europe initiatives and specific initiatives that we think will be of interest to you; and for Yesod Europe to evaluate the reach and impact of its initiatives.
-We may also use your personally identifiable information to tailor your experience at our sites, to compile and display content and information that we think you might be interested in, and to provide you with content according to such preferences.
+We use Personal Data as described at the time of collection, including for the purpose of receiving information about general Yesod Europe initiatives and specific initiatives that we think will be of interest to you; and for Yesod Europe to evaluate the reach and impact of its initiatives.
+We may also use your personal data to tailor your experience at our sites, to compile and display content and information that we think you might be interested in, and to provide you with content according to such preferences.

 Legal Bases for Data Processing